exercism/bash/concepts/arithmetic/introduction.md

 ## Using Variables in an Arithmetic Expressions

-There is one aspect of Bash arithmetic that improves readability.
+Here is one aspect of arithmetic contexts that improves readability.

 ```bash
 height=10